-- Reduce journey times between the North's economic and freight centres, and between these centres and both international gateways and key centres across the UK. - Increase the population within 60 minutes rail journey time of two or more major Northern cities. - Increase the population within 30 minutes rail journey time of at least one economic centre. - Increase the population within 60 minutes rail journey of one or more of the North's airports. - Increase the population within 90 minutes rail journey time of one or more of the North's major railconnected tourist destinations. - Increase the number of services operating on Sundays and Public Holidays to achieve parity with the weekday inter-peak. - First services to arrive in economic centres prior to 0700 (0900 on Sundays), with last services departing no earlier than 2300.
+- Reduce journey times between the North's economic and freight centres, and between these centres and international gateways. - Reduce journey times between the North's economic and freight centres and key centres across the UK. - Increase the population within 60 minutes rail journey time of two or more major Northern cities. - Increase the population within 30 minutes rail journey time of at least one economic centre. - Increase the population within 60 minutes rail journey of one or more of the North's airports. - Increase the population within 90 minutes rail journey time of one or more of the North's major rail-connected tourist destinations. - Increase the number of services operating on Sundays and Public Holidays to achieve parity with the weekday inter-peak. - First services to arrive in economic centres prior to 0700 (0900 on Sundays), with last services departing no earlier than 2300.